Account Search Logout

 “Come now, that’s enough,” scolds Taran.

 Ciniod hisses at her son.
-“Find somewhere else to be,”
+“Find somewhere else to be.”

 “The Owl stays,” Carbilius declares.

-Cingetorix enters his embrace.
-“You’re late, my old adversary,”
+“You’re late, my old adversary,” he says.

-Taximagulus begins pacing while Lugotrix goes wide-eyed.
+Cassibelanus glares at Aedan while Taximagulus begins pacing and Lugotrix stands wide-eyed.

 “Ostin’s dead?”
-Taran gasps.
+Taran gasps, then lends a sour look to Aedan.
 “Why didn’t you tell us?”

-“You never asked,” Aedan replies.
+“You never asked.”

-Ciniod steps to her brother, “He’s only been here a few moments,”
+“He’s only been here a few moments.”

 “And here he’ll remain,” Carbilius decides, staring down Cassibelanus.
-“That was Ostin’s wish,”
+“That was Ostin’s wish.”

 “Is there any other kind?”
 Segobax asks.

 “Unsavory or no,” says Taximagulus.
-“He fought on at Tamasa after you and yours fled from an elephant,”
+“He fought on at Tamasa after you and yours fled from an elephant.”

 “I heard you attacked that Roman monster by your lonesome,” Cingetorix smiles up at Aedan.
 “While the others ran for the trees,”